franklauder/franklauder.github.io/_projects/2024-01-28-flightPred-project.md

 subtitle:# 'This is a demo'
 date: 2024-01-28
 featured_image: '/images/flights/flight5.jpg'
-excerpt: Late flights are a burden on both carriers and customers.
+excerpt: 'Late flights are a burden on both carriers and customers.'
 ---

 ![](/images/demo/demo-landscape.jpg)